ayberkarpaci/DSA210-Project/README.md

-# AI Investment Impact on Company Valuation
+# AI Investment News Impact on Companies Financial Data

 ## Project Overview
 Artificial Intelligence (AI) has become a significant driver of innovation and business transformation.
 This project aims to investigate how AI investments influence company valuation over time.
-By analyzing financial and market data, I will assess the short-term and long-term effects of AI-related expenditures on business growth and market perception.
+By analyzing financial and market data, I will assess the effects of AI-related expenditures on business growth and market perception.

 ---

 ## Objectives
 1. **Evaluate Financial Impact**
-   Examine how AI investments correlate with revenue growth, profit margins, and stock prices.
+   Examine how AI investments correlate with stock prices, profit margins, and some other financial data such as volatility, RSI etc. .

 3. **Analyze Market Perception**
     Assess how AI-related announcements affect investor confidence and market sentiment.

-5. **Identify Industry Trends**
+5. **Identify Company Trends**
-    Track sector-specific patterns to determine which industries benefit the most from AI investments.
+    Track patterns to determine which companies benefit the most from AI investments.

 7. **Predict Future Performance**
-    Use data-driven methods to forecast how AI investments might shape company valuations in the coming years.
+    Use data-driven methods to form a relation on how AI investments might shape companies' financial data.

 ---